-- An average bath consumes between 60 and 90 litres of water
+An average bath consumes between 60 to 90 litres of water.

 Fun water-saving activity: if you want to make learning about and conserving water more fun for you and your family then why not play a game of shower races?
 Using a kitchen timer, see which family member can wash the fastest, aiming for 4 minutes.
 The person who spends the least amount of time showering over the week can get a small prize.

 Kids love their toilet humour, so put it to work!
 Give them a good laugh by teaching these water pollution facts for kids:

 On average, a toilet flush consumes between 9 to 15 litres of water.

 A family will flush almost enough water in a single day to fill a bath